Vocational Internship Program for Students

 You must be:

-• A rising senior who is actively attending a vocational or technical high school located in Massachusetts and is approved to participate in a co-op by your school's administration; OR
+• A rising senior who is actively attending a vocational or technical high school located in Massachusetts and is approved to participate in a co-op by your school's administration

 • A member of a cohorted group of individuals approved for participation by MassCEC